amsaren/course_materials/Webinar_2022/slides/Recent_updates_on_Puhti.md

      myprog <options>
      ```

 # Using Tykky to install a Conda package
-- "Bare" Conda installations are no longer allowed
-  - Installations can have tens or hundreds of thousands of files
-  - Leads to performance issues on Lustre
 - Basic command to install into folder "MyEnv":

   ```
   mkdir MyEnv
   conda-containerize new --prefix MyEnv env.yml
   ```

 # Environment file
 - Typically provided with the software distribution